OSEA Collective Bargaining Agreement

 - Any matter not included within the Collective Bargaining Agreement is not grievable.

-- the Association has been given opportunity to be present at the adjustment.
+c.
+The Association has been given the opportunity to be present at the adjustment.

 B. LEVELS AND STEPS